 Medicare Part D has helped seniors and other Medicare beneficiaries save billions of dollars on their prescription costs over the last two decades.
-But still, total out-of-pocket spending on insulin for people with diabetes among those enrolled in Medicare prescription drug plans increased from $236 million to $984 million over a 10-year period.
+But still, total out-of-pocket spending on insulin for Part D enrollees was $1 billion in 2020.

-In March 2020, Centers for Medicare & Medicaid Services (CMS) announced a new Part D Senior Savings Model for people who use insulin.
-Through this new model, seniors enrolled in participating Medicare Part D insurance plans are able to see their out-of-pocket costs for insulin reduced to $35 per covered prescription during three phases of coverage: the deductible phase, the initial coverage phase and while in the coverage gap.
-This year, eligible UnitedHealthcare members have saved an average of nearly $450 through the program.
+In March 2020, Centers for Medicare & Medicaid Services (CMS) announced a new Part D Senior Savings Model for Medicare beneficiaries who use insulin.
+Plans voluntarily participated in this model to provide seniors a low stable, predictable insulin copay.
+This helped members who did not already receive Extra Help and were enrolled in participating Medicare insurance plans with prescription drug coverage.
+Their monthly out-of-pocket costs for insulin reduced to $35 or less per covered prescription during three phases of coverage: the deductible phase, the initial coverage phase and while in the coverage gap.

-“Diabetes is already a complicated, costly and challenging condition,” said Dr. Philip Painter, Chief Medical Officer of UnitedHealthcare Medicare & Retirement.
-“This program is illustrating how it can make things a little easier for the millions of Americans who depend on the life-saving drug, insulin.”
+“Diabetes is already a complicated, costly and challenging condition,” said Dr. Philip Painter, chief medical officer of UnitedHealthcare Medicare & Retirement.
+“These efforts illustrate how it can make things a little easier for the millions of Americans who depend on the life-saving drug, insulin.”

-To learn about UnitedHealthcare plans in your area participating in the program, visit UHCMedicareHealthPlans.com.
+To learn about UnitedHealthcare plans in your area, visit UHCMedicareHealthPlans.com.

 Plans are insured or covered by a Medicare Advantage organization with a Medicare contract and/or a Medicare-approved Part D sponsor.
 Enrollment in the plan depends on the plan’s contract renewal with Medicare.
 For Dual Special Needs Plans: A Medicare Advantage organization with a Medicare contract and a contract with the State Medicaid Program.

 Benefits, features and/or devices vary by plan/area.
 Limitations and exclusions apply.